XingchenCedricXu/xingchencedricxu.github.io/_pages/miscellaneous.md

 I'm a runner and a retired taekwondo athlete.
 -	My Personal Best (PB) in 100m is 11.2s.
 -	I won a silver medal (taekwondo: 53kg male) in a city-level professional sports meet (one step away from Zhejiang Sports Team).
+-	I also finished a Road Cycling around Qinghai Lake (360 kilometers) in four days.